 Summary and Final Thoughts

 Sunken eyes, characterized by the hollow or depressed appearance of the skin around the eyes, can result from various factors such as aging, genetics, dehydration, and poor lifestyle choices.
-They may also signal the presence of underlying medical conditions that necessitate immediate medical attention.
+They may also signal the presence of underlying medical conditions that necessitate medical attention.
 Treating sunken eyes is multifaceted, involving a holistic approach that considers individual needs and circumstances.

 FAQ